 Other steps to increase platform adoption include creating compelling training.
 You'll want to pull out all the stops for this type of LMS training-your employees will get excited if you get excited.
 Put an "education plan" in place and your team will hit their adoption goals.

 Want to learn more about switching your LMS?
-Join us for the webinar Feb.
-13 with Polycom and the Brandon Hall Group.
-Register here.
-Can’t wait for the webinar?
-Get started now with our ebook, “The Successful Switch: How to Select and Implement New Learning Technology.”
+Check out our on-demand webinar, "Finding The Right LMS: A True HR Love Story," featuring Polycom and the Brandon Hall Group.
+Text formats more your speed?
+Try out our free ebook, "The Successful Switch: How to Select and Implement New Learning Technology."

 Change might be easier than you think!
 Let us know if you have any questions or if we can help with building the business case for a new LMS with your leaders.
 True LMS love is out there, waiting for you!